Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Once you go to a homemade crouton, there’s no going back.
-They are a major game-changer and your salads, soups and stews will never be the same.
-In a very, very good way.
+Once you start making homemade croutons, there’s no going back.
+Learning how to make croutons is a major game-changer and your salads, soups and stews will never be the same (in a very, very good way).
+Be sure to try my homemade salad dressing recipes, too.

-• Great use for bread that’s getting stale: If you’re looking for ways to reduce waste in the kitchen, this is a great one!
-Make croutons out of bread that’s starting to get stale.
-Win win!
+Use bread that’s getting stale.
+If you’re looking for ways to reduce waste in the kitchen, this is a great one!
+Make croutons out of day-old bread that’s starting to get stale.
+The croutons are actually better if the bread is on the dry side.
+(Homemade bread crumbs are another great way to use day-old bread!)

 How to Make Croutons